nasa-gibs/onearth/doc/configuration.md

 On the config of each of actual layers that make up the best layer, there will be a:
  - `best_layer:` points to the virtual best layer.
 The presence of this config will generate a best_layer key in redis.
 The presence of a best_layer key tells ingest and and oe-redis-update that this layer is a used by a best layer, and to call best.lua to update the virtual layer.
 Sample configs are show below.

+#### BRUNSLI

+Brunsli, a JPEG repacking library, is being used to decrease file size (~22%) of JPEG layers.
+The mod_brunsli APACHE filter is used to convert detected brunsli-compressed JPEG layers back to .jpg format.
+Brunsli can be toggled on and off via the 'use_brunsli' flag in mrfgen.py.
+A sample configuration layer configuration is included at the end of the file.

 ### Optional for Time Service
 ```
 time_config: Custom time period configuration for layer